Mohamed Waheed Hassan: Coup allegations, the CoNI Report and the Presidency (2012–2013)

-On 1 March 2012, Manik was blocked from opening the Maldivian Parliament by Nasheed, who accused him of breaking a promise to set a date for a new election.
+On 1 March 2012, Waheed was blocked from opening the Maldivian Parliament by Nasheed, who accused him of breaking a promise to set a date for a new election.
 On 19 March, he attempted to open parliament again and was once more blocked by Nasheed pro parliamentarians.
-Four opposition MPs were removed from the building when they tried to physically assault Manik during his speech.
-Manik responded with a speech calling for national unity.
+Four opposition MPs were removed from the building when they tried to physically assault Waheed during his speech.
+Waheed responded with a speech calling for national unity.

 Mohamed Nasheed initially claimed that a coup d'état had occurred, however these claims were proven false by an independent report from the Commission of National Inquiry (CoNI).
 Nasheed initially accepted this report "with reservations", but later refuted it in its entirety.
-The Commission of National Inquiry was constituted on the 21st of February 2012 and published its report on 30 August 2012.
+The Commission of National Inquiry was constituted on 21 February 2012 and published its report on 30 August 2012.
 The CoNI was composed of 5 members and two advisors, including representatives of the United Nations and Commonwealth.
 Former Supreme Court Justice of Singapore G.P.
-Selvam was nominated by the Commonwealth to head the Commission.
+Selvam was nominated by the Commonwealth to head the commission.
 The CoNI's 5 Members also included a representative of Nasheed who was actively involved in the entire process of the report from investigation to drafting, but resigned on 29 August 2012, the day before the CoNI Report was published.
-Speaking on his resignation, the two advisors - representatives of the United Nations and Commonwealth stated that “Four of the five members [of CoNI] acted with independence and integrity in carrying out the important task for the future of the nation.
+Speaking on his resignation, the two advisors - representatives of the United Nations and Commonwealth stated that "Four of the five members [of CoNI] acted with independence and integrity in carrying out the important task for the future of the nation.
 The other member [nominated by Nasheed] was not at all times willing or able to act independently and resigned the evening before this report was submitted and published...
-Without any justification, [he] created discord and mistrust in a community which desperately needs reconciliation.”
+Without any justification, [he] created discord and mistrust in a community which desperately needs reconciliation."